hengzhanglab/hengzhanglab.github.io/_pages/home.md

 permalink: /
 ---

+On average over half of the world's crop yield is lost to abiotic stress.
 The main scientific question of interest to us is how plants balance growth and abiotic stress responses.
-Natural variations exist in the growth and its response to abiotic stress both within and between plant species.
-Delineating these differences and dissecting the underlying molecular mechanisms will help improve crop productivity, because on average over half of the yield is lost to abiotic stresses in main crops.
+Natural variations exist in the growth and stress response both within and between plant species.
+Delineating these differences and dissecting the underlying mechanisms will help improve crop productivity.
 Our research projects are generally divided into two aspects.
-On one hand, we study the evolution and genetics of plants/crops that are naturally grow well in harsh environments (aka extremophytes); on the other hand, we use the model organism *Arabidopsis thaliana* to study how abiotic stress affects cellular energy status and subsequent signaling events.
+On one hand, we study the evolution and genetics of plants/crops that adapt to harsh environments (aka extremophytes); on the other hand, we use the model organism *Arabidopsis thaliana* to study how abiotic stress affects cellular energy status and stress responses.
+In particular, we study the function of protein acetylation in linking primary metabolism and abiotic stress response and translational regulation in early heat stress response.

 <div class="col-sm-6 clearfix">